Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Results

 If $\alpha_- > 0$, for $\eps$ sufficiently small, there exists a $\lambda_*(\eps) <0$ such that $\text{Tr}(\mathcal{J}) = f_-'(\lambda_*) + \eps g_y(0,0;\lambda_*,\eps) < 0$.
 Therefore, there exists a $\lambda_0 (\eps) \in (\lambda_*(\eps), 0)$ such that $\text{Tr}(\mathcal{J}) = 0$.
 The condition that $g_x(0,0;0,\eps) > \max \{- f_+'(0) g_y(0,0;0,\eps), -f_-'(0) g_y(0,0;0,\eps) \}$ indicates that $\det (\mathcal{J})>0$, and there fore there is a smooth Hopf bifurcation at $\lambda_0(\eps) < 0 $.
 A smilier argument can be used to show that there exists a $\lambda_0 (\eps) > 0$ such that a smooth Hopf bifurcation at $(\lambda_0,f_+(\lambda_0))$ if $\alpha_+ < 0$.
 This proves parts (i) and (ii) of the theorem.

 If $\alpha_- \leq 0$ and $\alpha_+ \leq 0$, then $\text{Tr}(\mathcal{J}) \neq 0$ anywhere $\mathcal{J}$ is defined.
 However, the equilibrium point at $(\lambda,F(\lambda))$ still transitions from having two stable eigenvalues to two unstable eigenvalues as $\lambda$ increases through zero.
 If $\beta_+ < 0$, then the equilibrium will transition to being an unstable focus for $\lambda >0$ small enough.
 If $\beta_- <0$ as well, then the transition is from a stable node to an unstable node.
 Thus it is the nonsmooth equivalent of a Hopf bifurcation, discussed by Simpson and Meiss in \cite{simpmeiss}, and the criticality is determined by $\Lambda$.
 Thus part (iii-a) is proved.
+The bifurcation is depicted in Figure \ref{fig:canFBif}.

 Now suppose $\beta_- \geq 0$.
 Then the equilibria is a stable node for $\lambda <0$ and transitions to an unstable focus as $\lambda$ increases through zero.
 Comparison with a shadow system will show that the bifurcation is supercritical.
 Let the shadow system be where with $\tilde{f}_-'(x) < 0$ for all $x < 0$ and $\tilde{f}_-'(0) =\min{0, -\eps g_y}.$ Define $\tilde{\alpha}_-,\tilde{\beta}_-$ to be the corresponding quantities for the shadow system.
 Then $\tilde{\alpha}_- \leq 0$, and